 Most importantly, don’t worry about what you look like as a beginner.
 Even the best yogis were once just starting out.
 Come to class with an open mind and a sense of humor.
 Instructors will provide personalized attention and demonstrate poses or modifications as necessary.
 Be sure to let your teacher know if you are new or if you have any injuries.

 We can’t wait to see you at our studio!

 Yes, the age limit is 10 years and older accompanied by a parent.
 Please be respectful to the other students in the class.
 We ask that you make the best judgment on if your child is ready for a full class.

-We ask that you arrive 5 mins before the class starts.
-Its is important for you to get your muscles warmed up and your mind ready for a class.
+We ask that you arrive a minimum of 5 mins before the class starts.
+It is important for you to get your muscles warmed up and your mind ready for a class.
 You may not enter the class after 5 mins from the starting time.

 Comfortable clothes that you can move in.

 There are countless benefits to Yoga classes, including stress reduction, increased blood circulation, flexibility, strength, improved sleep patterns, and relaxation.
 A regular practice (at least two times a week) can reduce the symptoms of many chronic diseases (e.g. arthritis, diabetes, and thyroid disorders).

 Yoga instructors commonly end class with the traditional acknowledgement of "Namasté."
 "Nama" means bow; "as" means I; and "te" means you.
 Therefore, Namasté literally means "bow me you" or "I bow to you."
 This gesture is a deep form of respect.
 Or, The light in me sees the light in you.

 Yoga can be traced back to 5,000 years ago and is a Sanskrit word meaning to join, or yoke; union.
 Its full meaning is about the union of body, mind, and spirit.
 To join the poses with the breath.